TheHans255/apple-ii-port-work/README.md

 ## Build Steps

-1. When you first clone the repository, or change any of the CMake files, execute `$ cmake -D CMAKE_C_COMPILER="/path/to/mos-common-clang" -S src -B output` in the root of the repository, where `/path/to/mos-common-clang` is the path to `mos-common-clang` in your LLVM-MOS SDK installation.
+1. When you first clone the repository, or change any of the CMake files, execute `$ cmake -D CMAKE_C_COMPILER="/path/to/mos-common-clang" -S src -B build` in the root of the repository, where `/path/to/mos-common-clang` is the path to `mos-common-clang` in your LLVM-MOS SDK installation.
 2. Using your Apple disk image manipulation program, add `testtext.txt` to the root of your ProDOS disk
-3. For each change, execute `$ make -C output` from the root of the repository
+3. For each change, execute `$ make -C build` from the root of the repository
-4. Using your disk image manipulation program, add `output/hello.sys` to the root of your ProDOS disk.
+4. Using your disk image manipulation program, add `build/example/hello/hello.sys` to the root of your ProDOS disk.
 (Be sure to delete any previous `hello.sys` first).
 5. Load the disk in the emulator (or transfer it to the real device), boot it, and select `HELLO.SYS` in the menu.